sailoog/openplotter/README.md

 `openplotter`

-In opencpn options connections change 10110 to 10109
+* In opencpn Options>Connections, replace: localhost:10110  TCP input to 10109

+`localhost:10110 TCP input`

+by

+`localhost:10109 TCP input`

 if you want to use the analog tools for firmata and ads1115, then read tools/install analog.txt